spaceconcordia/vagrant/README.md

 distribution's package manager e.g. on Ubuntu, run the command `sudo apt install git vagrant virtualbox`.
 Windows does not have a package manager so you will need to visit the websites of each tool and install them manually.
-Note that if you are on Windows, you should execute the remainin steps in Git Bash.
+Note that if you are on Windows, you should execute the remaining steps in Git Bash.

 1. Clone this repository in the directory of your choice i.e. use `cd` to navigate to the desired directory and run `git clone https://github.com/spaceconcordia/vagrant`.